JakeRoyRandall/is-this-rust-yet/README.md

 This is literal text matching, not Rust parsing, compilation, static analysis, or a security assessment.
 Counts may include comments and strings.
 Byte counts are UTF-8 bytes.

 Run unit tests with `rustc --edition 2021 --test main.rs -o /tmp/rust-yet-tests && /tmp/rust-yet-tests`.

+Input from a file or stdin must be valid UTF-8 and at most 1,048,576 bytes (1 MiB).
+The reader consumes at most the limit plus one byte; oversized or malformed input exits with status 2.